cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: She inhaled deeply on another cigarette.
 | Definition: eat (food) greedily or rapidly.
 | Usage: Later on I inhaled a box of chocolate cookies while watching TV.
 |
-| exorcism
-| exorcist
-| exorcise
-| Definition: drive out or attempt to drive out (an evil | spirit) from a person or place.
-| Usage: blue exorcist (青のエクソシスト).
-| Usage: Infants were exorcised prior to baptism.
-|
 | long pig
 | Definition: [obsolete] human flesh eaten by cannibals.